emscripten-core/emscripten/site/source/docs/porting/Audio.rst

 What you must do instead is perform each such query only once per "main loop iteration" (i.e the callback you provide via :c:func:`emscripten_set_main_loop` or :c:func:`emscripten_set_main_loop_arg`).

 .. note::
-    Starting in 2018, Chromium and other browsers set the state of a JavaScript ``AudioContext`` to ``'suspended'`` until user input.
-Emscripten's default HTML shell includes a workaround that attempts to resume all audio contexts on the page the first time the user either clicks on the canvas or presses a key.
+    Starting in 2018, Chromium and other browsers set the state of a JavaScript ``AudioContext`` to ``'suspended'`` until user input. ``shell_audio.html`` and ``shell_minimal_audio.html`` include a workaround that attempts to resume all audio contexts on the page the first time the user either clicks on the canvas or presses a key.

 .. _Audio-openal-capture-behavior-g: